 Cloud gaming (or game streaming) allows you to play games on a variety of devices while the actual game is running on a remote server.
 As things stand, however, cloud gaming is rarely worth it since the current server infrastructure leaves a lot to be desired and many users would lack the requisite connection speed to get the most out of them anyway.

-Video gaming has never had a shortage of buzz-worthy innovations in store, and one such innovation that is already here (but is yet to gain serious traction) is Cloud Gaming.
+Video gaming has never had a shortage of buzz-worthy innovations, and one that is already here (but is yet to gain serious traction) is Cloud Gaming.

 Now, cloud gaming can and does sound like an ambiguous term.
 For example, many consider the storing of saving files on a cloud, and thus allowing them to be accessed easily on multiple devices, to be an example of cloud gaming.
 And while that is a valid point of view, the type of cloud gaming we’re talking about here is a bit different and a lot more exciting.

-It’s possible that you already know cloud gaming under the term “game streaming”.
-This is, again, a potentially confusing term that’s easily misunderstood as something to do with what streamers do on Twitch and other platforms, but it’s not that either.
+It’s possible that you already heard about cloud gaming under the term “game streaming.”
+This is, again, a potentially confusing term that’s easily misunderstood as something to do with what streamers do on Twitch and other platforms, but it has nothing to do with that either.

-No, this type of cloud gaming/game streaming carries with it the promise of allowing you to use any machine to play even the most demanding games remotely at the highest settings.
+Instead, this type of cloud gaming/game streaming carries with it the promise of allowing you to use any machine to play, even the most demanding games remotely at the highest settings.

 How Does It Work?